 The second requirement was achieved through a little less conventional solution, being one normally doesn’t need to SSO to a VPN, albeit Citrix’s AlwaysON VPN does this, but with a different goal in mind.
-In our case, we used NEGOTIATE authentication, albeit as we do not need to impersonate a user to SSO to back-end apps in our use case, we did not need to configure KCD and SPNs on our service account.
-But this was only part of the solution.
+In our case, we used NEGOTIATE authentication.
 NEGOTIATE doesn’t perform any group extraction, so we followed the first authentication factor with a second noschema factor that referenced an LDAP action that does not perform authentication, thus just performs group extraction.
 With the proper nFactor configuration in place, visiting the Citrix Gateway page in a browser automatically connects the SSL VPN.
 As for having this occur at user login… simply a matter of dropping the webpage shortcut into the user’s startup items via GPP or WEM etc.

 As for the third requirement, we aren’t going to cover that in this article but the syslog INFO logging for SSLVPN helps part-way, and using pooled IPs for the VPN connections (not covered in this config) will open up more options for granularity.
 On the desktop front, Citrix Session Recording has also been proposed to layer on for additional auditability for this high-security platform.

 Alright, without further ado, let’s get to it.